 Step 9: Adapt your Piece to Exam Stimuli

-Trust me, that hard work is going to pay off in the HSC Exam!
 Though you obviously won’t get the question beforehand, it’s still great to have a pre-planned narrative to fall back on because imaginative writing on the spot is really hard.

-Then, guess what!
+Then, guess what?
 You’re done with your HSC Creative Writing Piece – and most likely earned a Band 6 in the process!

 We have an incredible team of HSC tutors and mentors who are creative writing experts!